JeremiahKaren/35percent.github.io/_posts/2014-10-19-gamekeepers-turned-poachers.md

 *Extract from page 6 of [King's Reach SCI produced by Four Communications ](http://planningonline.southwark.gov.uk/DocsOnline/Documents/152101_1.pdf)*

-2. The old friends agree to nod through the development despite its numerous planning policy breaches like the lack of any on-site affordable housing.
+ * The old friends agree to nod through the development despite its numerous planning policy breaches like the lack of any on-site affordable housing.

-3. The council leader and regen boss brief their planning officers instructing them to recommend the application to the (heavily whipped) planning committee. providing evidence that local residents support the application.
+ * The council leader and regen boss brief their planning officers instructing them to recommend the application to the (heavily whipped) planning committee, providing evidence that local residents support the application.

 Every major planning application requires a Statement of Community Involvement (SCI) to demonstrate that the developer has consulted with the local community